Canada-Sweden Arctic Ocean 2026

 A central goal of the expedition is to support Canada’s work within the UN Convention on the Law of the Sea (UNCLOS) through geophysical and geological surveys of the Alpha Ridge, the Mendeleev Ridge, and the Lomonosov Ridge.
 Researchers will collect bathymetric and geological data to improve understanding of the structure of the seabed and the extent of the continental shelf in the Arctic.

 During the expedition, continuous measurements of the seabed, sea ice, ocean currents, weather, and aerosols will be conducted.
 Researchers will work both on board the ship and out on the ice, using helicopters, drones, buoys, and advanced sensor systems.
 The goal is to increase understanding of the interactions among the sea, ice, and atmosphere in an Arctic that is rapidly changing due to climate change.
+Research data from the expedition will be made openly available through Swedish and international databases.

 The Swedish Polar Research Secretariat is carrying out the expedition together with the Geological Survey of Canada within Canada’s UNCLOS program.
 In addition to Swedish and Canadian researchers, researchers from Denmark and Greenland are participating, and Inuit observers with knowledge of marine mammals will be on board the Canadian ship.